melezhik/outthentic/README.md

 ## Stories

 Stories are just perl scripts placed at project directory and named \`story.pl'.
-In a testing context, stories are pieces of logic to be testsed.
+In a testing context, stories are pieces of logic to be tested.

 Think about them like \`*.t' files in a perl unit test system.